7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

 If you still think it's not worth your time to spend a night in the Douro Valley and prefer to do a day trip, I recommend changing this 7 day Portugal itinerary to the below:

-- day 4 sleep in Lisbon: Porto to Lisbon
+• day 4 - sleep in Lisbon: travel from Porto to Lisbon

-With this itinerary, you still have 3 nights in Porto and add your extra night to Lisbon.
+With this itinerary, you still have 3 nights in Porto and add an extra night in Lisbon.

 Most day tours to the Douro Valley are about 8 to 9 hours in length: